Is Your Baby Getting Enough Breast Milk?

 You will know your baby is getting enough breast milk if: Your newborn has frequent bowel movements.

-• Typically, the stools are loose and change from black to brown to mustard-yellow in color in the first five days.
+• Typically, the stools are loose and change from black to brown to mustard-yellow in color in thefirst five days.

 • Breastfed babies vary in stool patterns, but by their third day of life, they will usually have at least 2 to 3 stools in a 24 hour period.
 At five days old, most breastfed babies have at least four yellow, seedy stools per day.
 Older babies vary.
 Some have a bowel movement every day, while other babies have bowel movements every few days.